Variational Robust Kalman Filters: A Unified Framework: Introduction

 Research on filtering with non-Gaussian noise or unknown covariance is active.
 There are two main lines of research efforts: robustness and adaptability.
 The vulnerability of the Kalman filter to outliers has been found in its early history~\cite{n10}.
-To enhance its robustness, $H_{\infty}$ filter, sometimes called minimax filter, is derived under the game theory framework~\cite{n11}.
-To combat gross errors, some M-estimation-based estimators were coined, e.g., Huber-based filter~\cite{n14}, $\ell_1$ norm-based Kalman filter~\cite{n15}.
-An alternative approach of deriving robust estimators is to exploit the heavy-tailed distributions, including the Laplace-based filter~\cite{n16} and Student's $t$-based filter~\cite{n17}.
-Recently, the correntropy and statistical similarity measure, given their roots in the information-theoretic learning~\cite{principe2010information} and statistical learning~\cite{vapnik2013nature}, were utilized for algorithm derivation and achieving satisfactory results, including maximum correntropy Kalman filter (MCKF)~\cite{n18,n19,li2023generalized} and SSM-based Kalman filter (SSMKF)~\cite{b12}.
+To enhance its robustness, the $H_{\infty}$ filter, sometimes called minimax filter, was derived under the game theory framework~\cite{n11}.
+To combat gross errors, some M-estimation-based estimators were developed, e.g., the Huber-based filter~\cite{n14}, $\ell_1$ norm-based Kalman filter~\cite{n15}.
+An alternative approach to design robust estimators is to exploit heavy-tailed distributions, including the Laplace-based filter~\cite{n16} and Student's $t$-based filter~\cite{n17}.
+Recently, the correntropy and statistical similarity measure, given their roots in the information-theoretic learning~\cite{principe2010information} and statistical learning~\cite{vapnik2013nature}, were utilized for algorithm derivation and achieving satisfactory results, including maximum correntropy Kalman filter (MCKF)~\cite{n18,li2023generalized} and statistical similarity measure based Kalman filter (SSMKF)~\cite{b12}.
 Both MCKF and SSMKF utilized a fixed-point iteration in optimization, which exhibited a higher computation efficiency than the gradient descent-based algorithms~\cite{kulikova2019chandrasekhar,singh2009using}.
-Unfortunately, although the convergence of the fixed-point algorithm has been proved for a specific robust loss~\cite{chen2015convergence,li2023generalized}, a more comprehensive applicable scope (i.e., which type of robust losses can be solved by fixed-point iteration) of this method is still missing.
-In this work, we mitigate this gap and provide sufficient conditions (Theorem \ref{theorem3}) for identifying which robust losses can be addressed using this method and provide some examples.
+Current fixed-point convergence proofs are limited to specific robust losses.
+In this work, we expand this scope by providing sufficient conditions (Theorem \ref{theorem3}).